infotroph/Prairie_seq/project-log.md

 In same commit, added a corrections file (rawdata/nanodrop/nanodrop_corrections.csv).
 This is a look-up table: Any Nanodrop reading whose timestamp and sample ID match a `datetime` and `savedID` in the corrections file will have its sample ID changed to the value of `newID`.
 If `newID` is empty, the observation will be deleted.
 Still working on the script that will perform these corrections.

+Added an R script to concatenate all Nanodrop files, apply corrections, and write cleaned version to data/nanodrop.csv, committed first revision of output.
+Next up: compare these values against tissue mass recorded in rawdata/ctab_log.csv.
+This will be a separate script.